-It is your responsibility as a McMaster MSc (PT) student to be familiar with the information in this Program Handbook, the Physiotherapy Clinical Education Handbook, the Graduate Calendar, the University policies and procedures outlined in this Handbook, and other University Senate Policy and Procedures Statements.
+It is your responsibility as a McMaster MSc (PT) student to be familiar with the information in this Program Handbook, the Physiotherapy Clinical Education Handbook, the Graduate Calendar, the University policies, and procedures outlined in this Handbook, and other University Senate Policy and Procedures Statements.
 These may be viewed on the McMaster website.

 This Program Handbook supplements the policies and procedures outlined in the Graduate Calendar.
-This document is not intended to replicate or modify the information found in the School of Graduate Studies (SGS) Calendar (available at http://academiccalendars.romcmaster.ca/index.php).
+This document is not intended to replicate or modify the information found in the School of Graduate Studies (SGS) Calendar.

 Policies must be responsive to changes in the environment and thus, may be revised over the course of the academic year.
-Students are advised to check "Avenue-2-Learn (A2L)" (the McMaster University learning management system) for the most up-to-date information.
+Students are advised to check Avenue to Learn (A2L), the McMaster University learning management system, for the most up-to-date information.
 Complete versions of the policies and procedures may also be obtained from the Program Manager.